beginning of content

 What is leukaemia?

 Leukaemia is a type of cancer that affects the blood.
-It starts in the bone marrow, where blood cells are made, and spreads to the bloodstream.
+It starts in the bone marrow, where blood cells are made, and spreads to the blood.

-Leukaemia happens when the bone marrow makes too many white blood cells (lymphocytes).
-Lymphocytes are a part of the immune system and help to fight infection.
+Leukaemia happens when the bone marrow makes too many white blood cells.
+White blood cells are a part of the immune system and help to fight infection.

 Types of leukaemia

 There are many types of leukaemia.
-They ‘re named after:
+They are named according to:

-There are several types of leukaemia seen in children, including the following:
+There are several types of leukaemia seen in children, including:

-About 8 out of 10 children with leukaemia have acute lymphoblastic leukaemia.
-These children are often between 2 and 4 years of age.
+Most children with leukaemia have acute lymphoblastic leukaemia (ALL), often between 2 and 4 years of age.

 What are the symptoms of childhood leukaemia?